Skip to content

 This flashpoint test determines the temperature at which chemical mixes with air and combusts.
 This characteristic of a chemical's flammability is an essential factor in categorizing a chemical as hazardous or combustible.
 The Pensky-Martens closed-cup method tests chemicals in the range of 40 degrees to 370 degrees Celsius.

 UL 555 covers standards for fire dampers and is in accordance with NFPA 90A, or the National Fire Protection Association Standard for Installation of Air-Conditioning and Ventilating Systems.
+Fire dampers must undergo fire testing to ensure compliance with these standards.
 Fire dampers can be useful in the following situations.

 • Static systems: These automatically shut down during a fire.